 Courses - Admission Information - Learning Outcomes - Contact Us

-Students seeking a Master of Arts (MA) degree take 11 courses (33 credits).
+Students seeking a Graduate Certificate take 5 courses (15 credits).
 Most students undertake the regular track, which involves coursework that draws upon the faculty’s expertise in psychology, philosophy, education, and other fields.
-A concentration in Liberal and Interdisciplinary Studies allows some substitutions to regular track’s foundation courses.
-Alternatively, a Graduate Certificate in Critical and Creative Thinking is available to those who wish to complement a Master’s degree in another program or otherwise do not wish to pursue a full MA.
-Students with particular interests in science may instead choose to pursue a related track called Science in a Changing World, which places an emphasis on Civic Engagement, Collaborative Processes and Innovative Teaching around current and historical controversies involving science and technology and also leads to an MA degree or Graduate Certificate.
+These credits may all be transferred into the Master’s program (leading to an MA in Critical and Creative Thinking) if students decide to continue their studies.
+Students with particular interests in science may instead choose to pursue a related track called Science in a Changing World, which places an emphasis on Civic Engagement, Collaborative Processes and Innovative Teaching around current and historical controversies involving science and technology and also leads to a Graduate Certificate or an MA degree.

 Non-degree students can also take CCT courses; this opportunity, together with workshops, summer institutes, monthly evening forums, and invitations to join online communities of practice further extend the range of educational experiences offered by the Program.
 To accommodate the schedules of teachers and other professionals, courses are offered after 4 pm, in intensive sessions during the summer, and online.
-While it is possible for a full-time student to complete the Master’s program in one calendar year, most students combine the program with their ongoing careers and therefore take at least two or three years.
-MA students complete the four foundation courses, four electives, and three final required "research and engagement" courses including a capstone synthesis.
-The choice of track, elective courses, and research and engagement projects allow students to define specific areas in which they explore their CCT-related interests -- for example, "creative thinking at work", "gifted and talented education", "critical and creative thinking in literature/arts/music", "dialogue and collaboration in organizational change."
+It is possible for a full-time student to complete the Graduate Certificate in two semesters, although many students combine the program with their ongoing careers and take longer.
+Certificate students complete the two foundation courses and three electives.
+The choice of track and arrangement of elective courses allow students to define specific areas in which they explore their CCT-related interests — for example, "creative thinking at work", "gifted and talented education", "critical and creative thinking in literature/arts/music", "dialogue and collaboration in organizational change."
 Additional areas of specialization can be constructed through cooperation with other UMass Boston graduate programs, such as Instructional Design, Educational Administration, Public Policy and Conflict Resolution.

-The following items must be submitted to apply to enter the Critical and Creative Thinking program as an MA student.
+The following items must be submitted to apply to enter the Critical and Creative Thinking program as a Graduate Certificate student.
 Please refer to the general Graduate Admissions page for additional information about fees, application materials, and applying as an international student.

 - Undergraduate Transcripts: The CCT Program looks for a generally distinguished undergraduate transcript with an average of at least 3.0 in advanced undergraduate work.
 For students with a strong record of accomplishment in other areas, the CCT Admissions committee will recommend provisional admission with the stipulation that the student completes two courses in the program with a course grade of B+ or better.
 Because of the interdisciplinary nature of the Program, we do not require that you come from any specific program of study.